ryanfowler/secrecy/README.md

 ## Usage

-Import the package and wrap sensitive values:
+Import the package and wrap sensitive values.
+In order to access the underlying secret, you must use the `Expose()` method.

 ```go
 import "github.com/ryanfowler/secrecy"